spurtzel/SuSe/reproducibility_submission/README.md

   - All `sensitivity_analysis/` experiments
   - `effectiveness/ablation_study`
   - `effectiveness/changing_summary_time_window_sizes`
-  - `efficiency/flink_core_rematch`: reduced tested x-values from 4096 to 2048 for REmatch and CORE.
-The two dropped data points add ~2 days runtime, and the trend is already clear with the given x-values.
+  - `efficiency/flink_core_rematch`: reduced length of tested words from 4096 to 2048 for REmatch and CORE.
+The two dropped data points add ~2 days runtime, and the trend is already clear with the given word lengths.

 ## 4. What gets produced? (figures, reports, paper PDFs)